elastic/apm-pipeline-library/vars/README.md

 ## withNode
 Wrap the node call for three reasons:
   1. with some latency to avoid the known issue with the scalability in gobld.
+It requires sleepMax > 0
   2. enforce one shoot ephemeral workers with the extra/uuid label that gobld provides.
   3. allocate a new workspace to workaround the flakiness of windows workers with deleteDir.